dominickpastore/pymd4c/docs/contributing.rst

 Code Contributions
 ------------------

-First off, thank you for your interest in improving PyMD4C!
 If you have code you would like to contribute, please feel free to `submit a pull request`_ on GitHub.

 All code contributions are appreciated, but there are a few guidelines that make it more likely that a PR can be accepted: